-The public may make a presentation on all agenda items in a Meeting.
+The public may make a presentation on all agenda items in a meeting.
 These items will be called "public representations" on the Council agenda, and:

-- a) presenters must register by 4.30 pm on the day of the relevant meeting.
-No unregistered public presenters will be allowed to speak; - b) the presenter will be given 3 to 5 minutes to address the relevant agenda item(s).
-Extension of this time is at the discretion of the chair: - c) any Councillor can ask questions of the presenter; and - d) all representations must relate to items on the agenda and be heard prior to each respective agenda item being considered by Council.
+- a) Presention's must be submitted in writing, not more than 500 words by 2:00pm on the day of the relevant meeting: - i.
+In the form approved; or - ii. by email to Council's prescribed email address;.or - iii. in person during normal office hours at the Council Offices at 25 Armstrong Street South, Ballarat. - b) No unregistered public presenters will be allowed to speak; - c) The presenter will be given 3 to 5 minutes to address the relevant agenda item(s).
+Extension of this time is at the discretion of the chair; - d) If a person submitting a presentation is not present in the gallery, their presentation will be read out subject to the time limits a rule 3.7.2 c); - e) Any Councillor can ask questions of the public presenter; and - f) All representations must relate to items on the agenda and be heard prior to each respective agenda item being considered by Council.

-3.7.3 Public questions and representations from members of the public not in attendance a) Council may, by resolution, determine that the Chief Executive Officer must develop a procedure that enables the submission of questions and statements by members of the public who are not in attendance but are viewing the live broadcast to be admitted to the meeting;
+3.7.3 Public questions and representations from members of the public not in attendance

-- b) A procedure developed in accordance with sub-rule a) must give consideration to: - i) Accessibility; - ii) Community members in attendance at the meeting; and - iii) Relevance of the question or representation to an item on the agenda for the meeting.
+- Council may, by resolution, determine that the Chief Executive Officer must develop a procedure that enables the submission of questions and statements by members of the public who are not in attendance but are viewing the live broadcast to be admitted to the meeting; - b) A procedure developed in accordance with sub-rule a) must give consideration to: - i) Accessibility: - ii) Community members in attendance at the meeting; and - iii) Relevance of the question or representation to an item on the agenda for the meeting.